Contact Us for a Free Consultation (213) 542-0979

 Witnesses in a Criminal Jury Trial

-Another thing you probably want to know when you're deciding whether to do a jury trial or not is, is your client going to testify as a witness and if they are going to testify a witness because we feel it's in their best interest to do that, we're going to make sure that the client is prepared to testify.
+Another thing you probably want to know when you're deciding whether to hold a jury trial is whether your client is going to testify as a witness.
+If they are going to testify as a witness because we feel it's in their best interest to do that, we're going to make sure that the client is prepared to testify.

-They know what to say, knows how to answer questions from the prosecutor — because one of the biggest reasons that criminal defense attorneys don't have their client testify is because if during their testimony either during direct examination or cross-examination, that client is perceived as lying or not telling the truth, in my view they're going to lose the case because their credibility is crucial when it comes to a jury's determination.
+They know what to say and how to answer questions from the prosecutor.
+One of the biggest reasons that criminal defense attorneys don't have their clients testify is that if during their testimony, either during direct examination or cross-examination, that client is perceived as lying or not telling the truth, in my view, they're going to lose the case because their credibility is crucial when it comes to a jury's determination.

-If the jury looks at the client and says that person is not telling the truth, they lied about that — even if it's a little thing — they're going to think they're guilty.
+If the jury looks at the client and says the person is not telling the truth, that they lied about that—even if it's a little thing—they're going to think they're guilty.

 Whereas, if the client doesn't testify the jury never hears that.
-There's all kinds of law and jury instructions that say you're not to consider that a client didn't testify.
+There are all kinds of laws and jury instructions that say you're not to consider that a client didn't testify.
 You can't use that against them, that they didn't testify.
 They don't have to.

-They have an absolute right not to testify.
-So, that's another big thing that I'm considering when I'm deciding whether or not to do a jury trial.
+They have an absolute right not to testify, so that's another big thing that I'm considering when I decide whether or not to hold a jury trial.

 Strength of the Prosecution's Case

 Probably the biggest thing that any great criminal defense attorney is going to consider when assessing whether or not they should do a jury trial is the strength of the prosecution's case.
-If the prosecutors have weak case, if there's issues with the case, if there's holes in it, if they made a rush to judgment and your client wants to take the case to trial, now we're talking.
+If the prosecutors have a weak case, if there are issues with the case, if there are holes in it, if they made a rush to judgment and your client wants to take the case to trial, now we're talking.

-We fight aggressively and when we engage in jury trials we act as if we were entering a battle field and our main goal is to win!
+We fight aggressively, and when we engage in jury trials, we act as if we were entering a battlefield.
+Our main goal is to win!

-When you enter a “not guilty” plea, you will have to go through some pretrial proceedings to try and resolve the case, and if the case does not get resolved, then the case proceeds to trial.
+When you enter a “not guilty” plea, you will have to go through some pretrial proceedings to try to resolve the case.
+If the case does not get resolved, it proceeds to trial.

-The jury system consists of 12 members that represent a fair cross section of the community and all 12 must come to a unanimous decision in determining your guilt.
-As your lawyer, we step in and step up and fight for your freedom and for your legal rights.
-In rare cases, it might be in your best interest to waive your right to a jury trial in favor of a bench trail, where the judge alone decides the verdict.
+The jury system consists of 12 members that represent a fair cross-section of the community, and all 12 must come to a unanimous decision in determining their guilt.
+As your lawyer, we step in and step up and fight for your freedom and your legal rights.
+In rare cases, it might be in your best interest to waive your right to a jury trial in favor of a bench trial, where the judge alone decides the verdict.

 Trial Process in California Criminal Cases